claytonm/6001/README.md

 # 6.001

-Solutions to MIT Course 6.001 Projects.
+Solutions to the projects from the Spring 2007 iteration of MIT Course 6.001.
 All solutions are written in the RSR5 version of Scheme, in the DrScheme development environment.

 ## Project 1
 The first project explores the application of procedures to numeric data.
 Through the construction of an RSA encryption system, the project covers: